ctrlplusb/react-universally/README.md

   - 🍃 Tree-shaking, supported by `webpack`.
   - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.

       __NOTE:__ Flow is a completely optional feature.
 The flow type annotations get ripped out of the source by the webpack build step.
-You have no obligation to use flow within your code and can even uninstall the dependency (flow-bin) without breaking the project.
-I do highly recommend you try it out though.
+You have no obligation to use flow within your code and can happily code without applying it to any new code.
+I do highly recommend you try it out though. :)

-      If you don't want the types you can run `npm run flow:remove` to remove them from the src.
-You'll just need to clean up a few empty lines thereafter.
+      If you don't really don't want to use flow then you can run `npm run flow:remove`.
+This will make it as though flow never existed within the project.
   - 🎛 A development and optimized production configuration.
   - 🔧 Easy environment configuration via cli/host env vars and/or a [`dotenv`](https://github.com/motdotla/dotenv) file.
   - 👼 Airbnb's eslint configuration.